tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 ```

 After the cirros deployment is created just like Up and Running section, ping between two vRouter nodes will be available.
+ - Output is the same, but it now uses MPLS encapsulation between two vRouters!

 ```
 [root@ip-172-31-13-9 ~]# kubectl get pod -o wide